Packages and Binaries:

 -s Adds five additional columns to output containing information

-columns are: owner, group, sacl, dacl, class.
-(This feature's
+are: owner, group, sacl, dacl, class.
+(This feature's output has

 -S Disables the printing of security descriptor information. (de-